 Teachers have autonomy in their classroom to incorporate or limit the use of AI to suit the learning needs of students.
 Teachers will set clear expectations and guidelines for the use of AI in the classroom.
 If the teacher allows the use of AI, students must cite the AI tool used and explain how it assisted them.
-Students must understand that the unsanctioned use of AI in their assignments or submissions will be regarded as a violation of academic integrity, classified as cheating, and a major violation of the discipline code.
+Students must understand that the unsanctioned use of AI in their assignments or submissions will be regarded as a violation of academic integrity, classified as cheating, and a Major Infraction, and will be addressed according to the Disciplinary Procedures (See Section M.3.3).